tkonopka/shrt/README.md

- utils | pluck | extract a component from an object or list utils | pluck1 | extract first components from a list of objects utils | pluck2 | extract second components from a lit of objects utils | x2df | transform objects into data frames
+ utils | pluck | extract a component from an object or list utils | pluck1 | extract first components from a list of objects utils | pluck2 | extract second components from a lit of objects utils | today | create a string with current date utils | x2df | transform objects into data frames